Drivers in Mexico enjoy an extensive infrastructure of roads and intercity highways.

 Good auto insurance policies offer legal counsel and bail-bond services so that, in the worst-case scenario, you have the legal support and financial assistance you will need.
 See Auto Insurance in Mexico for more details.

-Where an accident takes place between road vehicles in Mexico, insurance assessors from the companies representing the drivers are summoned to the scene.
+Where an accident takes place between road vehicles in Mexico, insurance assessors from the companies representing the drivers are dispatched to the scene.
 This is why you may see, adjacent to a car accident scene in Mexico, additional vehicles with insurance company logos painted on them.

 In many countries where there is no personal injury or death involved in an accident, or the police are not involved, drivers simply exchange insurance details and the ‘fender bender’ is later sorted out between insurers.